William Milberg

 Click on image for hi-resolution headshot.

-His research focuses on the relation between globalization, income distribution and economic growth, and the history and philosophy of economics.
-He teaches graduate courses in international trade, political economy, the history of economic thought, and a seminar on the methodology of economics.
-His undergraduate courses include “Understanding Global Capitalism” and “The Making of Economic Society.”
+My research focuses on the relation between globalization, income distribution and economic growth, and the history and philosophy of economics.
+I teach courses in international trade, microeconomics, economic history, and the political economy of the corporation

-He serves on the Editorial Board of Politics and Society and The International Labour Review, and previously served on the steering committee of the group “Capturing the Gains from Globalization” based at the University of Manchester.
-He has worked as a consultant to the UNDP, the ILO, the UNCTAD and the World Bank and recently delivered the WTO Staff Lecture Series on global value chains and trade policy.
+I serve on the Editorial Board of Politics and Society and The International Labour Review, the International Review of Applied Economics and the Journal of Post Keynesian Economics.
+I previously served on the steering committee of the group “Capturing the Gains from Globalization” based at the University of Manchester.
+I have worked as a consultant to the UNDP, the ILO, the UNCTAD and the World Bank and delivered the WTO Staff Lecture Series on global value chains and trade policy.
+From 2013-2023, I served as Dean of The New School for Social Research.

 ©William Milberg